etcd-io/etcd/Documentation/faq.md

 For more information, refer to [Documentation/runtime-reconfiguration.md].

-## 6) how does --peers work with etcdctl?
+## 6) how does --endpoint work with etcdctl?

-The `--peers` flag can specify any number of etcd cluster members in a comma separated list.
+The `--endpoint` flag can specify any number of etcd cluster members in a comma separated list.
 This list might be a subset, equal to, or more than the actual etcd cluster member list itself.

-If only one peer is specified via the `--peers` flag, the etcdctl discovers the rest of the cluster via the member list of that one peer, and then it randomly chooses a member to use.
+If only one peer is specified via the `--endpoint` flag, the etcdctl discovers the rest of the cluster via the member list of that one peer, and then it randomly chooses a member to use.
 Again, the client can use the `quorum=true` flag on reads, which will always fail when using a member in the minority.

-If peers from multiple clusters are specified via the `--peers` flag, etcdctl will randomly choose a peer, and the request will simply get routed to one of the clusters.
+If peers from multiple clusters are specified via the `--endpoint` flag, etcdctl will randomly choose a peer, and the request will simply get routed to one of the clusters.
 This is probably not what you want.

+Note: --peers flag is now deprecated and --endpoint should be used instead, as it might confuse users to give etcdctl a peerURL.